 Even though it’s hard, learn to say no.

-Take the time to learn which activities you should say no to and what type of situations require you to spend money.
+Take the time to learn which activities you should decline and which situations require you to spend money.

-Now, this doesn’t mean you have to go through college without having any fun.
-It just means you have to spend wisely and use loan money only for what it’s intended.
+Now, this doesn't mean you have to go through college without having any fun.
+It just means you have to spend wisely and use loan money only for its intended purpose.

 You’ll feel better knowing you’re only using your money for school and living.